Front End Testing: A Beginner’s Guide

-- Cross Browser Testing
+3. Cross Browser Testing

 As explained above, cross browser testing allows testers to check if a website works as expected when accessed via different browser-device-OS combinations.
 This applies to different versions of the same browser and assistive tools.

-- Integration Testing
+4. Integration Testing

-Since most contemporary software depends greatly on numerous microservices working in tandem, integration testing also validates the interaction between these services to ensure smooth inter dependability and functioning.
+Since most contemporary software depends greatly on numerous microservices working in tandem, integration testing also validates the interaction between these services to ensure smooth inter-dependability and functioning.
 Primarily, integration testing checks that the application interface and API communicate smoothly to exchange data required for optimal performance.

-- Accessibility Testing: Accessibility Testing is a software testing technique that checks if a website or app is easily usable by every user on the internet, including individuals with disabilities or special needs.
-Often considered a sub-category of usability testing, it ensures that specific, unchangeable conditions do not prevent a person from accessing online resources as easily as anyone else.
+Accessibility Testing is a software testing technique that checks if every user on the internet can easily access a website or app, including individuals with disabilities or special needs.
+Often considered a sub-category of usability testing, it ensures that specific, unchangeable conditions do not prevent a person from accessing online resources as quickly as anyone else.
 You can run both automated and manual accessibility testing on BrowserStack.
-To run manual tests, have a look at how to use Screen Readers for Accessibility Testing.
-To run automated accessibility tests, head over to Run Accessibility tests with BrowserStack Automate and axe library.
+To run manual tests, look at how to use Screen Readers for Accessibility Testing.

-- Acceptance Testing
+6. Acceptance Testing

 Acceptance testing determines if a software system meets all predetermined specifications.
 It evaluates if the system complies with business, technical, and aesthetic requirements so that business stakeholders and end-users can be satisfied alike.

-Challenges of Front End Testing
+Challenges of Automated FrontEnd Testing

-- Constantly Changing User Preferences: With new devices, browser, and operating system versions being introduced every few months, user demands and preferences keep changing.
+- Constantly Changing User Preferences: With new devices, browser, and operating system versions introduced every few months, user demands and preferences keep changing.
 For example, the pandemic caused an explosive increase in users’ demand/desire for video conferencing and streaming.
 These newer user demands must be identified and implemented without considerable delay.Of course, every time newer features are added, new tests need to be created and executed.
 One also has to keep testing existing aspects like website load speed (have new features slowed down the page?) or visual appeal (has the new button covered up the existing menu?)
-In essence, the developers’ and testers’ work on a specific software never really ends.
+Essentially, the developers’ and testers’ work on a specific software never ends.